padas-lab-de/krony-PT/README.md

 * [Link to wandb logs](https://wandb.ai/benayad/shakespeare-char?workspace=user-sunnyayoub17)

-* Original nanoModel is 10.7M, Facftorized model in 4.3M.
+* Original nanoModel is 10.7M, Factorized model in 4.3M.
 * KD is slow? (not really), but  robust to overfitting.
-	* Q: Is it very robust or do the gradients get saturated? hence, no updates?
+	* Q: Is it very robust or do the gradients get saturated?
+Hence, no updates?

 ---
 ### **TODO:**

+**Update:**

+I feel the small model with characters is so unreliable.
+I can literally get the model to do anything I want with more training. hence, I can't trust.
+I'll just switch all my focus on GPT2 124M model.

+* Optimizer:
+	* Optimizer need to be re-written.
+	* Need a way to split between, pre-trained weights and newly introduced ones.
+So we can log differences...

+* GPT 124M -- Init. work
+	* Loading / Testing with multiple nodes.
+	* What is webtext? download / play with.
+	* Reproduing the loss // compare with original
+	* Other benchmarks.
+GLUE?
+	* Decompose.
+And test all hypothesis.

 *  Q:
 	* Freezing the weights apparently helps, is there a way to quantify the impact?